prikhi/bodyweight-client/README.md

 * Routine Feedback
     * Allow users to comment on routines
-    * Versioning of routines, with list of changes between each version
+    * Versioning of routines, with list of changes between each version (this is complex, how would we handle logs of old versions?)

-* Data Validation
+* Data Validation(backend & frontend)
     * Routines
         * Author cannot change
-        * To Progress must be greater than Reps/Hold Time
+        * To Progress must be greater than or equal to Reps/Hold Time
         * Exercises in a single progression cannot be repeated
         * Sections must have at least 1 SectionExercise
         * Sets/Reps/Time/Progress cannot be 0